You’ve heard it on the phone a million times before - “This call may be recorded for quality assurance and training purposes.”

 The Present State of Customer Support Quality Assurance

 Today, customers demand more out of CX teams than ever before.

 They expect to be able to reach out however they want, whenever they want, and on channels they want to use (like social media, live chat, phone, or email).

 CX leaders need to ensure their agents use a voice/tone that’s consistent with their brand, know how to offer support across said channels, and have the product knowledge to solve customer issues using multiple systems (knowledge bases, CRMs, and support platforms – often at the same time 🥵) -- all in the name of delivering effortless experiences for the customer.

 But teams are starting to see that these effortless experiences are tough to measure and understand.

-Traditional industry metrics often focus on measuring either customer happiness (like CSAT) or agent productivity (like AHT or FCR).
+Traditional industry metrics often focus on measuring either customer happiness (like CSAT) or agent productivity (like AHT or First Call Resolution).
 While these are solid directional indicators, they don’t tell teams what’s going wrong for customers or how to make improvements to internal processes.